American Tobacco Campus – Washington and Fowler

 Washington (ca. 1902) and Fowler Buildings (1938) are part of the American Tobacco Campus in Durham, North Carolina that used to be part of the American Tobacco Company Manufacturing Plant.
 The two historic, industrial buildings along with five neighboring buildings were partially developed into a mixed-use campus and are currently occupied.

-Beginning in the summer of 2015, Raymond Engineering performed a comprehensive exterior envelope evaluation of both buildings and made repair recommendations for the restoration of the original windows and brick masonry.
-In November of 2015, mock-up repair specifications were developed by Raymond Engineering that met National Park Service preservation standards for window and masonry repairs.
-In December of 2015, mock-up repairs were supervised by Raymond Engineering.
+Beginning in the summer of 2015, Raymond performed a comprehensive exterior envelope evaluation of both buildings and made repair recommendations for the restoration of the original windows and brick masonry.
+In November of 2015, mock-up repair specifications were developed by Raymond that met National Park Service preservation standards for window and masonry repairs.
+In December of 2015, mock-up repairs were supervised by Raymond.